In Singapore, bus services fares are calculated based on total distance traveled in kilometres.

 There are two types of Distance-based fares: Basic Fares and Express fares, which apply to most bus services in Singapore.
 The remaining minority of bus services charge Flat Fares which will be discussed separately.

 The Basics of Fare Payment

-Two categories of fare payment are highlighted in the table: Basic and Express fares.
+Three categories of fare payment are highlighted in the table: Basic, Express and Flat fares.
 Non-air-conditioned bus fares have been phased out since the full retirement of such buses.